 Professor Yoshitsugu Hayashi Dr. Eng.

-Nagoya University, Japan
+Emeritus Professor, Nagoya University, Japan

 1. Education and early career

 Yoshitsugu Hayashi graduated from the Department of Civil Engineering, Graduate School of Engineering, University of Tokyo and was awarded a Dr.-Eng in 1979.
 He taught there as Lecturer and moved to Nagoya University to teach as Associate Professor and became Professor in the Engineering School.
 In Nagoya University, having served as Advisor to president, Dean of Graduate School of Environmental Studies (130 faculty members), he is now Director of Education and Research Center for Sustainable Co-Development.

-Main contributions to research
+3. Main contributions to research and international society

 Professor Hayashi has written and co-authored more than 150 peer reviewed papers and more than 20 books.

-He developed a forecasting model of shifts in type configurations in car purchase, ownership and car use reflecting preferential tax of purchase and ownership (access link Transportation Research 4D, 1999).
+He developed a forecasting model of shifts in type configurations in car purchase, ownership and car use, reflecting preferential tax of purchase and ownership (access link Transportation Research 4D, 1999).
 He has also invested time to the study on gSmart Shrink of Cityh based on the concepts of "dual strategies of de-suburbanization and social capitalization of buildingh as well as gQOL (Quality of Life)" (see Built Environment Vol. 29, No. 1, 2003).
 He is extending these concepts to cope with ageing of society.

 He has been involved also in other major research projects including OECD (Organisation for Economic Co-operation and Development), Environmentally Sustainable Transport (OECD-EST) project, and in 2003 organized an international conference in Nagoya to transfer the concept, findings and good practices of OECD-EST to Asia.